-Bamboo is a fast-growing type of woody grass that is often mistaken for a tree.
-It is the largest member of the grass family and has hollow shoots that grow straight upwards and produce leaves.
-It’s considered to be one of the fastest growing plants in the world, with some bamboo species growing at a rate of 36 inches a day.
+Bamboo is a fast-growing type of woody grass that's often mistaken for a tree.
+It's the largest member of the grass family and has hollow shoots that grow straight upwards and produce leaves.
+It’s considered to be one of the fastest growing plants in the world with some species of bamboo growing at a rate of 36 inches a day.
 Bamboo is often the go-to plant for something that is low-maintenance and fuss-free.
-They are perfect for beginners - indoors or outdoors.
-Bamboo stalks also act as great accent piece to add an explosion of color to any landscape.
+It's perfect for beginners - indoors or outdoors.
+Plus, bamboo stalks also act as great accent piece to add an explosion of color to any landscape.

 Why Should You Plant Bamboo?

 There are over 1,000 different types.
 Bamboo comes in a variety of different colors, with stalks ranging from blacks and goldens to light and dark greens.

 A few varieties, like Muliplex Bamboo, have a growth rate of 10 or more feet per year and with the ability to spring up as a privacy fence in the blink of an eye.

 If planted in rows, bamboo makes for an attractive privacy hedge that can easily be kept at a certain height.
 You don’t have to worry about hurting your bamboo if you prune it to keep it at your desired height because it’s quick to regenerate.

 Bamboo can also benefit the ecosystem.
 When planted in groups, bamboo prevents soil erosion on slopes and hills.
 The plant’s regenerative properties make it an eco-friendly resource for paper, food, furniture, homes and more.

 Indoor and Outdoor Plants